dagibu301/twitter-cognito-openid-wrapper/README.md

 ### 3: Finalise Cognito configuration

 - Configure the OIDC integration in AWS console for Cognito (described below, but following [these instructions](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-oidc-idp.html)).
 The following settings are required:
-  - Client ID: The GitHub Client ID above
+  - Client ID: The Discord Client ID above
-  - Authorize scope: `openid read:user user:email`
+  - Authorize scope: `openid identity email`
+    - Read more about [discord oauth2 scopes here](https://discord.com/developers/docs/topics/oauth2#shared-resources-oauth2-scopes).
+This integration only supports the `Identity` and `Email` scopes.
+Others are not supported for now.
+If you do not want to request the users email, remove `email` from the `Authorization Scope` field.
   - Issuer: either `https://<Your API Gateway DNS name>/Prod` (for lambda with API gateway, replace `Prod` with the correct stage name) or `https://<your webserver>/` (for the node server).
   - If you have deployed the web app: Run discovery (big blue button next to Issuer).
   - If you have deployed the lambda/Gateway: For some reason, Cognito is unable to